It has been shown already that the

 Christ are raised and living believers are raptured

-see 1 Thess.
+1 Thess.
 4:16-17 above

-be changed – in a flash, in the twinkling of an eye, at the last
+‘We will not all sleep, but we will all be changed – in a flash, in the twinkling of an eye, at the last trumpet.
+For the trumpet will sound, the dead will be raised imperishable, and we will be changed.’
+(1 Cor.
+15:51-52)

-‘I am the resurrection and the
+am the resurrection and the life.
+He

-life.
-He who believes in me will live,
+who believes in me will live, even though he dies [THE RESURRECTION OF THE

-and believes in me will never die [RAPTURE OF THOSE WHO ARE ALIVE AND REMAIN].’
+OF THOSE WHO ARE ALIVE AND REMAIN].’
+(John 11:25-26)

 |